What is the Halo Mass Function in a Fuzzy Dark Matter Cosmology?: Calculations of halo mass function

 Solutions by \cite{Marsh_silk_14, Bozek15, Du_newpaper} involve using a mass dependent critical density to suppress the halo mass function at lower masses.
 The new critical density is defined as

 where $G(k,z)$ is given as

+where where $k_0 = \SI{0.002}{h/Mpc}$ is a pivot scale, and $z_h$ is chosen to be large enough so that at the relevant redshift the shape of CDM power spectrum has frozen in, selected to be 300 by \cite{Du_newpaper}.
 The argument used for using this critical density is as follows: For CDM, we can take $\delta_c = 1.686$ to be a constant and take $\sigma(R,z) \propto D_{+}(z)$, or we can make $\delta_c$ redshift dependent as $\delta_c \propto 1/D_{+}(z)$ and $\sigma(R)$ to be redshift independent.
 The growth rate for CDM is scale independent and hence we can use a scale-independent critical density.
 On the other hand, FDM growth is scale-dependent and hence one should use a critical density which is higher for lower masses.

 \cite{Marsh_silk_14} and \cite{Bozek15} use this mass dependent critical density and fitting function $f(\sigma)$ given by \cite{Sheth_tormen2002}. \cite{Du_newpaper} use the same mass dependent critical density, but argue that the same fitting function cannot be used.
 The fitting function $f(\sigma)$ and the critical density (barrier) are related to each other in the Press-Schechter formalism as: